ldavis9000aws/myportfolio/README.md

 #Portfolio for Lawrence Davis

-This is my professional portfolio which uses AWS and ReactJS.
+This is one of my professional portfolios which uses AWS and ReactJS.

+## Technologies Used

+Git and github
+SSH